 Address: Ropewalk, London SE1 2HQ

-BRICK HOUSE, East Dulwich
+BRICK HOUSE, East Dulwich (now permanently closed)

 East Dulwich is fast becoming home to artisanal food and drink purveyors, and Brickhouse is the finest producer of sourdough in the area.
 There is great respect for their craft, leavening for two days and using baking stones.
 The owner travelled to San Francisco to learn the art of the famous fermented bread and we’re very grateful that he did.